 Why are we building the Resource Recovery Facility?

 The Colson Road Landfill is estimated to reach full capacity in 2019.
-Following the closure of the Colson Road landfill, New Plymouth, Stratford and South Taranaki’s waste will all be trucked to a new Regional Landfill to be developed in Eltham.
+Following the closure of the Colson Road Landfill, waste from New Plymouth, Stratford and South Taranaki districts will be trucked to Bonny Glenn Landfill in Marton.

 In addition, the Council’s lease on the existing Refuse Transfer Station land on Colson Road comes up for renewal in June 2021 and a new site will be required.